-Using the information they gained from analysing their website Amazon continue to optimise every stage of the process.
-For them optimisation is a matter of testing every page, every process, every graphic to ensure it achieves the highest possible conversion rate.
+Using the information they gained from analyzing their website Amazon continue to optimize every stage of the process.
+For them, optimization is a matter of testing every page, every process, every graphic to ensure it achieves the highest possible conversion rate.

 Persuading your customers to buy

 When a visitor first encounters your website you have no way of knowing how much they know about your business or what you can offer them, you need to give these people a reason to buy from you.
 You must establish your Unique Value Proposition as quickly as possible.
 It should be highly visible on your landing page, and identifiable on every page of your website.
 You have no way of knowing by which page a visitor will enter your website so try to reinforce your offer site-wide, all the way to the end of the check-out process.